Timothee-Cavalli/Kind-Of-Tetris/README.md

 What is interessting with this project is that, I made it so it is very modular :

- I can create "tetrominos" & maps without having more code to do or much configuration (just need to attach the correct scripts, wich can be premade with prefabs)
+ I can create "tetrominos" & maps without having more code to do or much configuration (just need to attach the correct scripts, which can be premade with prefabs)

  In long term why not creating a map & "3D tetromino" editor.